Top 10 Places to Visit in Ireland

 Northern Ireland is home to some of the most marvelous landmarks on the Island.
 Giants Causeway, Carrick-A-Rede rope bridge and Dunluce Castle in County Antrim can all be done in one day.
 Don’t be surprised if the sights are slick with rain, but it only serves to add to the charm and striking contrast of the cliffs against the splashing waves.

 The capital city in Northern Ireland is often overlooked by Dublin or London, but Belfast has much to offer.
 Belfast is rich with history and feels a little like the U.K, but has interesting pubs like Filthy McNastys, and traditional Irish stew can be found in St. George’s indoor market.
+For a relaxing day trip you might want to also visit the incredible botanical gardens as seen in the picture above.
+If you are lucky you might get to visit at the same time as Northern Ireland play football and the atmosphere in the city is electric.

 Cork City is also often overlooked, but is a must when traveling in Ireland.
 Cork has a certain slow charm and is full of cozy pubs and cafes run by lovely local people.
 It appeals less to the tourist population than Dublin, so if you are looking to get away from the crowds, this is the place to be.
 Cork is also home to University College Cork, which was established in 1845 and has some of the best architecture in the city.